 5. Stay Steady

 We’ve all heard the tail of the rabbit and the hare—slow and steady wins the race.
 Before you rush to sign on a new hire, consider if he or she is the right person for the job long term.
-Do your research and conduct reliable background checks to ensure your candidate is stable, qualified, and trustworthy.
+Do your research and conduct reliable employment screenings to ensure your candidate is stable, qualified, and trustworthy.

 As you follow these hiring tips for 2020 and stay up-to-date on the latest workforce trends, you can ensure you build a team that is both loyal and talented.
 You can learn from errors that will inevitably arise in your process and develop stronger, better ways to seek the top candidates.
 You can make 2020 your best hiring year yet.